younghyeon-MU/younghyeon-MU/README.md

 <h3>👩‍💻Research area👩‍💻</h3>
 My research area focuses on agricultural policy and demand analysis.
 Also, I am interested in studying the demand system and the Supplemental Nutrition Assistance Program (SNAP)

-<h3>:pushpin:current projects:pushpin:<h3>
+<h3>:pushpin:current projects:pushpin:</h3>
-currently working on estimating demand elasticities of U.S. food commodities using a meta-analysis.
+Currently working on estimating demand elasticities of U.S. food commodities using a meta-analysis

 <h3>😎About me😎</h3>
 My hobby is doing Pilates, cooking, and baking.
 My favorite food is Kimchi, grilled pork and rice.
 I have a pet and his name is Buddy.